gitter-badger/ldr/README.md

 _ldr_ is a simple task loader for Node and nothing else.
 Add _tasks_ with `add(Function)` and call `go()` when you are ready.
 Tasks will execute in the sequence in which they were added, without blocking.

-Each task can perform asynchronous operations and delay execution of the next task until those operations have completed.
+Each task will delay execution of the next task until those operations have completed.
 The end result is non-blocking code in each task, but no two tasks running simultaneously.

 ## Usage
 ```js